 Disclosures

 All materials and analytic files were preregistered before data collection began (see osf.io/3hjpf).
-All materials, data, analyses and code are available on the Open Science Framework (osf.io/hs32y).
+All materials, data, analyses, and code are available on the Open Science Framework (osf.io/hs32y).
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.
 Data was collected in accordance with the Declaration of Helsinki.
 The authors declare that they have no conflicts of interest with respect to the authorship or the publication of this article.
 This article represents the consensus opinion among the authors.
 Given the number of authors involved there are – quite understandably - additional minority opinions that could not be accommodated here.

 Method